 Different versions of “modernism” are deeply concerned with historical changes and cultural transformations, including adaptation of various kinds.
 Seeing “modernism” as a continuum enables us to ask questions about what changes and what stays the same across the different “modernisms,” and such transpositions and transgressions can be insightfully analyzed by adaptation studies.
 The conference ponders how different media, views of temporality, historical periods, and theories of art travel within and across different kinds of modernisms and how their producers and consumers construct and engage with them.
 At the same time, the conference attends to how the etymology of “modern” and the accompanying concepts of “novelty”, “the new”, and even “revolution” echo in different epochs and their adaptations, and to what can adaptation studies tell us about their transformation into “norm”, “the old”, and “the Classic”.

 In order to participate in the conference, all confirmed speakers must be members of the AAS.
-To register, please follow this link: www.adaptation.uk.com/join-the-association
+To renew your membership or join the Association, please follow this link: www.adaptation.uk.com/join-the-association

-Up to four travel bursaries are available for postgraduate students delivering papers at the 2019 conference: up to two for students based in the EU (£250 each) and up to two for students based outside of the EU (£500 each).
-Bursary recipients must be registered members of the AAS.
-To apply, please follow this link: www.adaptation.uk.com/wp-content/uploads/2018/10/AAS-2019-Conference-Travel-Bursary-Form.docx.
+The AAS offers up to four travel bursaries for postgraduate students delivering papers at the annual conference: up to two for students based in the EU (£250 each) and up to two for students based outside of the EU (£500 each).

 Photograph by Petr Čučka.